Pages

 New York City is a popular port for cruises to Eastern Canada / New England, Bermuda, the Bahamas, the Caribbean, and Transatlantic crossings.
 Unlike some other ports in the Northeast, ships sail from this port year round.
 However, most cruises from this port take place in the warmer months.

-Both Manhattan and Brooklyn cruise terminals are reasonably close enough to the city's mass transit infrastructure to allow for cruisers to explore the city at will.
-However, neither cruise terminal is optimally placed for tourists not familiar with the city to do shore excursions on their own.
 The Manhattan cruise terminal is a 2/3 mile walk to the nearest subway station, while the Brooklyn cruise terminal is a 4 block walk to the nearest bus, which then takes another 15 minutes to reach the nearest subway station.
-However, the Brooklyn cruise terminal has a ferry dock nearby.
-This allows the intrepid cruiser to reach Manhattan in under 30 minutes and be able to access mass transit after a short, 5 minute walk.
+Alternately, the Brooklyn cruise terminal is only a 5 minute walk to a ferry which will allow the intrepid cruiser to reach Manhattan in under 30 minutes and be able to access mass transit after a short 5 minute walk.

 Bus, Subway, and Ferry Prices: